kishorvkf/codetech_task-2/README.md

+# NAME : V KISHOR
+# ID : CT08DS2111
+# DOMAIN : CYBER SECUTIY & ETHICAL HACKING
+# DURATION : JUNE TO JULY
-# codetech_task-2
+# MENTOR :  Muzammil

 # Project Overview
-# The Vulnerability Scanning Tool is designed to help organizations identify, assess, and remediate security vulnerabilities within their IT infrastructure.
-This tool aims to enhance security # #
- # posture by automating the detection of potential weaknesses and providing actionable insights.
+  The Vulnerability Scanning Tool is designed to help organizations identify, assess, and remediate security vulnerabilities within their IT infrastructure.
+This tool aims to enhance security # # posture by automating the detection of potential weaknesses and providing actionable insights.

  # Features